-The Governors' charging policy permits charges to be made for board and lodging costs on residential visits and for individual music tuition.
+The Governors' Charging Policy permits charges to be made for board and lodging costs on residential visits and for individual music tuition.
 The school may also request voluntary contributions for extra activities in or out of school time.
-In certain cases, a remission of fees will be possible for parents who are in receipt of payments such as income support and child tax credit.
+In certain cases, a remission of fees may be possible for parents who are in receipt of benefits.
 The Head of Sixth Form may be contacted in confidence in any instance where financial hardship is a factor.

-BURSARY FUND
+16-19 BURSARY FUND

-The Government has delegated a calculated sum of money to each school and entrusted us with the task of awarding bursaries to our students.
+The Government has delegated a calculated sum of money to schools and entrusted them with the task of awarding bursaries to students.
 The level of bursary available will be dependent upon the number of applications approved and the amount of funding allocated to the school.
 To apply, or find out if you are eligible, please contact the Sixth Form office.
 Please note that the school is tasked with granting or withholding payment to registered students, and in doing so we have to consider such factors as attendance, punctuality, conduct and work rate.
 Receipt of the bursary is not automatic, and participation in the scheme brings with it an expectation of professional conduct similar to that of a normal workplace.